Paths of Study

 The MSMP and DMP are both clinically-focused degrees, but the timeline of the MSMP degree is typically better suited for a transition to a PhD program in medical physics or another science.

 Historically, some of our MSMP students have continued graduate study by joining the Vanderbilt University Physics PhD program and crafting a dissertation on a medical physics topic.
-Interested students would need to find a Vanderbilt lab able to fund their project.

 Importantly, after completing our CAMPEP accredited MSMP degree, students are free to pursue a PhD in any scientific field.
-Students wishing to continue with a PhD at Vanderbilt may apply, for example, to Physics, Cancer Biology, Neuroscience, or Biomedical Engineering, or apply to outside programs.
+Students wishing to continue with a PhD at Vanderbilt may apply, for example, to Physics, Cancer Biology, Neuroscience, or Biomedical Engineering, or outside programs.

-Click here to view a sample academic plan for a Masters candidate.
+Click here to view a sample academic plan for a Master’s candidate.

 Our Doctorate of Medical Physics (DMP) might be right for you if you…